 1.0.0+6.
 It is important to note that build metadata is not part

 of the semantic version; it is just metadata!.

 All this effectively means that GitVersion will produce the same version NuGet package each commit until you tag a release.

-This causes problems for people as NuGet and other package managers do not support multiple packages with the same version with only different metadata.
+This causes problems for people as NuGet and other package managers do not support multiple packages with the same version where only the metadata is different.
 There are a few ways to handle this problem depending on what your requirements are: